Wisconsin / Marquette County

 Is Montello, WI a safe place to live?

-Montello is a relatively safe place to live, with a low violent crime rate of 110 per 100,000 people and a property crime risk of about 1 in 80.
-Residents generally enjoy peace of mind in this small Wisconsin community.
+Montello is considered a safe community, with a low violent crime rate of 110 incidents per 100,000 residents and a property crime chance of 1 in 80.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Wisconsin.

 110